-The American Psychological Association have published standards for school certified and private practice psychologists which govern the use and interpretation of psychological and educational tests.
+We follow the standards set forth by the American Psychological Association that oversee the use and interpretation of psychological and educational tests.

 What is a Psychoeducational Evaluation?

-- Tests of Academic Skill Development – investigate a student’s skills in the areas of reading, written language, and mathematics.
-Within each of these academic domains, the student is tested on measures of basic skills development and higher level application and reasoning skills.
-For example, reading tests assess word decoding, phonetic skills, word identification, fluency/rate and comprehension.
+- Tests of Academic Skill Development: These explore a student’s skills in reading, written language, and mathematics.
+Students are tested on basic skills development and higher-level application and reasoning skills, such as comprehension, word identification and applied mathematical problem-solving.

-- A Psychoeducational Evaluation is often conducted in order to determine whether a specific learning or other disability may be impacting significantly on a student’s academic performance.
-For instance, the presence of a learning disability, attention deficit disorder, or emotional disorder can result in a great deal of academic frustration and inability for a student to perform at his optimum potential.
+- We do this to determine whether a specific learning or other disability is having an effect on a student’s school performance.
+For instance, the diagnosis of an attention deficit disorder can lead to high amounts of academic frustration and inability to perform at an optimal level.